loganmj/BigramParsing/README.md

 ## 📘 Project Overview

 **BigramParsing** is a WPF desktop application written in C# that parses a block of text into bigrams—pairs of consecutive words—and displays a histogram of their frequencies.
-This project was developed as a coding exercise for a technical interview, showcasing skills in C#, WPF, and basic natural language processing.

 ---